kuhanw/seq2seq/README.md

 As the vocabulary size is typically large, it is computationally too expensive to perform a full search and enumerate all sequence combinations to find the one that maximizes *P(T|S)*.
 During greedy decoding at each state we simply select the "best" token according to the softmax of each vocabulary term.

-An alternatie is beam search, at each time step we keep the top *N* best sequences according to a heuristic (i.e. sum of softmax of tokens), creating a truncated breadth first search.
+An alternative is beam search, at each time step we keep the top *N* best sequences according to a heuristic (i.e. sum of softmax of tokens), creating a truncated breadth first search.
 A beam search decoder with a beam size of 1 is a greedy decoder, if the beam width, *N* is of the vocabulary size it is equivalent to searching the whole space.

 Regardless, at each step we have to order the vocabulary by a ranking method.
 For a large corpus, there will typically be a overabundance of common replies and phrases and tokens.
 Using just the decoder output a typical seq2seq model can be biased towards emitting common sequences ('Thank you, You are welcome, I don't know', I am not sure...).